uxCCDS/uxCCDS.github.io/_data/prototypes/current/Mobile IA User Testing.md

 # Summary

+For the mobile prototype, we had on-site testees to test the new IA navigation.
+With a lot less elements available in the new IA (comparing to the existing app), some users found it took them longer to navigate through the app smoothly.
+We also tested the idea of jumping in and out of a spaces for different tasks.

-We updated the mobile prototype to MVVM (Model–View–ViewModel) mode.
-This prototype allows more than one user to interact with each other using the chat function.
+We also updated the latest mobile prototype (first link below) to MVVM (Model–View–ViewModel) mode.
+This update allows more than one user to interact with each other using the chat function.

 # Links
 ![vpn_required](../../../img_data/prototypes/VPN.svg)